ThomasHepworth/livescores/README.md

 <hr>

-#### Installing required packages
+### Installing required packages

 **initial, pip install required packages through requirements.txt by running** `$pip install -r requirements.txt`

 <hr>

-### Teere are two ways to run the spider, depending on which method you'd prefer to use
+### There are two ways to run the spider, depending on which method you'd prefer to use

 #### Running in a python script
 * Open up `main.py` and run the script.